MapsterMapper/Mapster/README.md

 var target = src.Adapt<Person>();
 ```

 There is limitation on record type mapping.
-Record type must not have setting and have only one non-empty constructor.
+Record type must not have setter and have only one non-empty constructor.
 And all parameter names must match with properties.

 ####Settings <a name="Settings"></a>
 #####Settings per type <a name="SettingsPerType"></a>